Small Area Estimation with Spatially Varying Natural Exponential Families: Small area models with spatially varying natural exponential families

-where $v_i$'s and $\ep_i$'s are mutually independent standard normal random variables, and $D_i$'s are known sampling variances.
-Under the model, the marginal distribution of $y_i$ is also normal, $N(\x_i^t\bbe(\u_i),A(\u_i)+D_i)$, thereby the Fisher-scoring algorithm is easily implemented for maximizing local likelihood (\ref{Q}).
-The algorithm entails updating the current estimates $\bbe_i^{(r)}$ and $A_i^{(r)}$ as
+where the $b_i$s and $\ep_i$s are mutually independent standard normal random variables, and the $D_i$s are known sampling variances.
+Under the model, the marginal distribution of $y_i$ is also normal, $\textrm{N}(\x_i^t\bbe(\u_i),A(\u_i)+D_i)$; thus, the Fisher scoring algorithm is easily implemented for maximizing local likelihood (\ref{Q}).